DomoApps/Test-AI-Review/docs/Partner-Developers/Domo-Marketplace/marketplace-data-resources.md

 Modocorp, the fictitious company on which the Sample Data Engine reports are based, is a large, technical company with an affinity for using as many applications as possible and, lucky for us, maintaining relationships between applications as much as possible.
 For example, you’ll see the same employees in their HR system, as well as in their recruiting and hiring systems.
 Likewise, you’ll see the same customer base in their PM systems, which have already flowed through their CRM systems.

-When you use the Sample Data Enging to power your visualizations, there are no surprises between you and your customers.
+When you use the Sample Data Engine to power your visualizations, there are no surprises between you and your customers.
 Though fictitious, the DataSets you’ll find in the Sample Data Engine maintain compatibility with the real Connectors, so your customers will see the same data you submit to the Domo Appstore when initially installed, simplifying their data connection experience by removing the guesswork of data provenance.

 Overall benefits to powering your development with Sample Data Engine reports:
 1. Compatible with the most widely used Connectors